 Rare — Everwild inventory UI and spatial navigation

-For Rare's Everwild, I worked as a UI software engineer building out the inventory HUD using TypeScript, SolidJS, CSS, and Coherent Gameface inside Unreal Engine 5.
+For Rare's Everwild, I worked as a UI software engineer building out the inventory HUD.
+I built a bespoke spatial navigation system for gamepad, keyboard, and mouse, backed by a debug visualiser.

 The Challenge